Magnetism in Gemstones

 A study titled "The Role of Natural Radiation in Tourmaline Coloration" (Reinitz & Rossman,1988) suggests that when pink and red Tourmaline crystals first form geologically, they probably contain low concentrations of Mn2+ with little or no Mn3+, and are probably colorless or pale in color.
 Natural gamma radiation from radioactive decay changes the Mn2+ to Mn3+ over geologic time and changes the body color from colorless or pale color to pink color, and eventually to red color due to Mn3+.
 But Mn3+ oxide in Tourmaline actually has a slightly higher magnetic susceptibility than Mn2+ oxide.

 However, one pinkish brown Tourmaline in our study showed a Drag response (see photo below).
 Spectrometer analysis suggests that the high magnetic susceptibility of this gem may be due to an abundance of cryptic Fe3+ iron in addition to the Fe2+-Ti4+ charge transfer that produces brown color.
-However, it is difficult to determine with a spectrometer whether it is cryptic iron (Fe3+) or cryptic manganese (Mn2+) that is responsible for the high magnetic susceptibility.
+However with a spectrometer, it is difficult to determinefor certain whether it is cryptic iron (Fe3+) or cryptic manganese (Mn2+) that is responsible for the high magnetic susceptibility.

 Pinkish Brown: Most pinkish brown Tourmalines such as the 2 gems pictured below do not show strong magnetism.
 It is likely that the color of these gems is due to iron-titanium charge transfer (brown color) in addition to low concentrations of manganese (Mn3+, pink color).
 The cushion on the left shows an Inert (Diamagnetic) response, and the square on the right shows a Weak response.